 Powerball drawings take place twice a week on Wednesday and Saturday nights at 22:59 EST (21:59 CDT) in Tallahassee, Florida, 430 miles away from Jackson, Mississippi.
 Ticket sales close an hour before the draw time on the night of each draw, then reopen after the balls have been drawn and the number of winners has been calculated.

 Playing Powerball in Mississippi

-If you find yourself at an official retailer out of state, then you must choose five main numbers from a pool of 69 along with one Powerball number from a pool of 26 for each line entered into a drawing.
-You can either choose your own numbers or have a Quick-Pick ticket created for you, which randomly chooses the five main numbers and Powerball.
+You can play Powerball at any official retailer in Mississippi or one of the other 47 jurisdictions.
+Choose five main numbers from a pool of 69 along with one Powerball number from a pool of 26 for each line entered into a drawing.
+You can either choose your own numbers or have a Quick Pick ticket created for you, which randomly chooses the five main numbers and Powerball.
 Tickets cost $2 per line.

 Each draw offers a total of nine prize tiers, starting at winning $4 for matching just the Powerball.
 See the table below for the prize tiers, along with the odds of winning in that tier.